 Three daily ceremonies happen at dawn, midday, and evening.
 Drummers play.
 Monks chant.
 Devotees line up with lotus flowers.
 You won’t see the relic itself.
 It stays inside a golden casket.
 But the energy in the room is real.

 Dress properly.
 Cover your shoulders and knees.
-Remove your shoes.
+Remove your shoes and hats.
 Arrive early to avoid long lines.

 The Kandy Esala Perahera

-If you visit in July or August, you’ll witness one of Asia’s largest religious festivals: the Kandy Esala Perahera.
+If you visit in August, you’ll witness one of Asia’s largest religious festivals: the Kandy Esala Perahera.

 Elephants in ceremonial dress walk through the streets.
-Traditional dancers spin.
-Fire performers move through the crowd.
+Traditional dancers spin and flip.
+Fire performers move through the crowds.
 The city shuts down for ten nights.

 Kandy Lake and the City Center